 Early Notables of the Nycolas family (pre 1700)

 Notable of this family during the Middle Ages was Matthew Nicholas (1594-1661), English Dean of St. Paul's Cathedral, London; Sir Edward Nicholas (1593-1669), an English office holder and politician...
-Another 29 words (2 lines of text) are included under the topic Early Nycolas Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nycolas family to Ireland

 Some of the Nycolas family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.